 Denver Broncos, 2024

 When Nix transferred from Auburn, Oregon was coming off a humbling 49-3 loss to Georgia in the 2022 opener.
 Lanning needed a proven quarterback to stabilize the program.
 Nix gave him that and more.
-The 2023 season, with its 45-TD campaign and Pac-12 championship, is the bridge between the old Oregon and the current one.
+The 2023 season, with its 45-TD campaign and Pac-12 Championship Game appearance and Fiesta Bowl win, is the bridge between the old Oregon and the current one.
 Without Nix, the recruiting momentum that followed does not happen.

 The Washington Game